Persistent debt

 Persistent debt FAQs

-We may send reminders and suggestions in between, if we think it might help you.
+We might send a few more reminders and suggestions in between these letters to help you.

 Any action we take is aimed at helping you to cut your borrowing costs and repay your balance more quickly.